Andean Volcanic Belt: Northern Volcanic Zone

 The Northern Volcanic Zone (NVZ) extends from Colombia to Ecuador and includes all volcanoes on the continental mainland of these countries.
 Of the volcanoes in this zone, 55 are located in Ecuador, while 19 are in Colombia.
 In Ecuador, the volcanoes are located in the Cordillera Occidental and the Cordillera Real while in Colombia they are located in the Western and Central Ranges.
 The Pliocene Iza-Paipa volcanic complex in Boyacá, in the Eastern Ranges is the northernmost manifestation of the Northern Andean Volcanic Belt.
-The volcanic arc has formed due to subduction of the Nazca Plate underneath western South America.
+The volcanic arc has formed due to subduction of the Nazca plate underneath western South America.
 Some volcanoes of the Northern Volcanic Zone, such as Galeras and Nevado del Ruiz that lie in densely populated highland areas, are significant sources of hazards.
 It has been estimated that crustal thickness beneath this region varies from around 40 to perhaps more than 55 km.
 Sangay is the southernmost volcano of the Northern Volcanic Zone.

 The Geophysics Institute at the National Polytechnic School in Quito, Ecuador houses an international team of seismologists and volcanologists whose responsibility is to monitor Ecuador's numerous active volcanoes in the Andean Volcanic Belt (which is part of the Ring of Fire) and the Galápagos Islands.

 Central Volcanic Zone

-The Central Volcanic Zone (CVZ) is a volcanic arc in western South America.
-It is one of the four volcanic zones of the Andes.
+The Central Volcanic Zone (CVZ) is a volcanic arc in western South America and is one of the four volcanic zones of the Andes.
 The Central Volcanic Zone extends from Peru to Chile and forms the western boundary of the Altiplano plateau.
-The volcanic arc has formed due to subduction of the Nazca Plate under western South America along the Peru–Chile Trench.
+The volcanic arc has formed due to subduction of the Nazca plate under western South America along the Peru–Chile Trench.
 To the south, the CVZ is limited by the Pampean flat-slab segment or Norte Chico flat-slab segment, a region devoid of volcanism due to a lower subduction angle caused by the subduction of Juan Fernández Ridge.

 The CVZ is characterized by a continental crust that reaches a thickness of approximately 70. km.
 Within this zone, there are 44 major and 18 minor volcanic centers that are considered to be active.
 This volcanic zone also contains not less than six potentially active large silicic volcanic systems, which include those of the Altiplano-Puna Volcanic Complex, as are Cerro Panizos, Pastos Grandes, Cerro Guacha, and La Pacana.
 Other silicic systems are Los Frailes ignimbrite plateau in Bolivia, and the caldera complexes of Incapillo and Cerro Galán in Argentina.